manolodd/openlrae/README.md

 OpenLRAE is quite simple to use.
 Its API is very reduced.

 First, define some component that wil be included into your project as dependencies.
-Specify their names, versions and license.
-This example has two, but you could add the number you want.
+Specify their names, versions and licenses.
+This example has two components, but you could add the number you want.
 ```console
 Component component1 = new Component("Component 1 name", "Component 1 version", SupportedLicenses.APACHE_2_0);
 Component component2 = new Component("Component 2 name", "Component 2 version", SupportedLicenses.GPL_2_0_OR_LATER);